marcodifresco/german-notes/Verben/Konjugation/Müssen.md

 # [[Modus - Imperativ]] - Präsens
-Modal verbs generally do not form imperatives.
+(Not used. 'müssen' expresses necessity and does not form a command.)

 # [[Modus - Partizips]] - Präsens